ARXXIII/weather-app/README.md

 # Weather API React App - Javascript + Vite + Tailwind CSS + i18next

-This is a React app that uses the [OpenWeatherMap](https://openweathermap.org/api) API to display the current weather in a city
+This is a React app that uses the [OpenWeatherMap](https://openweathermap.org/api) API to display the current weather in a city.

 ### Screenshots